fmalina/revisions-blocl/activism/injustice.md

-Now the wider racism is much more enacted in boardrooms by businesspeople who consider their target groups of customers – as groups – as inferior, the kind of people (they say) you need to know in order to exploit, but you wouldn’t want to live near or mix with.
+Now the wider racism is much more enacted in boardrooms by businesspeople who consider their target groups of customers – as groups – as inferior, the kind of people (they say) you need to know in order to exploit, but you wouldn't want to live near or mix with.

 People are now trying to run businesses knowing they are increasingly despised